Skip to content

 Double Incision Top Surgery

-The Double Incision Top Surgery procedure is the most widely-used technique and is ideal for those who are medium to large chested.
-During this procedure, the skin on the chest is opened along two horizontal incisions, at the top and bottom of the pectoral muscle.
-(The muscle itself is not touched.)
-The skin is pulled back and the breast tissue is then removed.
+The Double Incision Top Surgery procedure is one of the most popular techniques, especially for those with medium to larger chests.
+During the surgery, two horizontal incisions are made at the top and bottom of the pectoral muscles (the muscle itself isn’t touched).
+The skin is lifted, and the breast tissue is carefully removed.

 Double Incision Top Surgery